 I decided to go with one of their recipes; strawberry and Prosecco, using some really gorgeous strawberries I got from one of the greengrocers along Bristol’s Gloucester Road.

-My advice with jam making (despite being a relative novice) is this: Don't be scared to test and return to the heat until you're sure the consistency is just right.
-I would also recommend getting a jam thermometer if you don't have one.
+My advice with jam making (despite being a relative novice) is this: Don’t be scared to test and return to the heat until you’re sure the consistency is just right.
+I would also recommend getting a jam thermometer if you don’t have one.
 My kilner thermometer is great as it has a hook to attach it to the edge of the saucepan and hold it in place for an even reading.
-Getting your boiling temperature wrong is the thing which'll make or break your jam.
-Too low and it won't set, too high and it'll be too thick!
-Hit that 105 degrees mark and you'll have perfect jam.
-I'm talking from experience because my jam is a little runnier than I think it's meant to be.
+Getting your boiling temperature wrong is the thing which makes or breaks your jam.
+Too low and it won’t set, too high and it’ll be too thick!
+Hit that 105 degrees mark and you’ll have the perfect jam.
+I’m talking from experience because my jam is a little runnier than I think it’s meant to be.
 That said, the flavour is absolutely delicious!

 You can find the full recipe and a demo video on the taste & smile website but for ease, here it is again:

 - Put the strawberries into a large saucepan and place over a low heat, simmering in their own juices for 5 minutes, stirring gently from time to time until soft.

 - Add the Prosecco and stir.